samrobertsbaca/samrobertsbaca.github.io/blog/2025-10-21_dear_dearly_beloved.md

 if you knew how much i wish not only to be with you,
 but to be you. i know how it sounds,
 but what else could i want?
-every longing points back to you.
+every longing points to you.
 every joy is yours, disguised.

 thank you for believing in me,